jrmi/ricochet.js/Readme.md

  | MONGODB_URI      | Mongodb configuration URI |               |
  | MONGODB_DATABASE | Database to use           |               |

-## Prepare ricochet-js for development
+## Prepare ricochet.js for development

 Clone the repository then install dependencies: